 There are eight hurdles to be negotiated during the class 4 race, which tends to last for around four minutes if the Going is Heavy.
 The field is up to 16 but is usually around 8-10 runners.

 Usually welcoming a much smaller field of less than ten, this race is, as you’d guess, a limited handicap chase for novices.
 It is open to four-year-olds and older, running for a distance of two miles, seven furlongs and one hundred and thirty-one yards.

 There are eighteen fences to be jumped and that, combined with the increased length, means that it normally lasts for a minute longer than the Maiden Hurdle if the Going is Heavy.
-It’s a richer race, however, with the December 2019 purse being just shy of £11,000.
+It’s a richer race, however, with last purse being just shy of £11,000.

 History of The Welsh Grand National

 First things first, let’s have a look at the history of Wales’s version of the Grand National.
 It originally called Cardiff’s Ely Racecourse its home and occurred for the first time back in 1895.
 It wasn’t until the racecourse closed its doors in 1939 that it was acknowledge that it would need to be moved somewhere else.

 No racing of note took place during the Second World War, but when hostilities ended and normal life resumed the course at Caerleon on the outskirts of Newport was chosen as a suitable alternate venue.
 It was only there for one year, however, before shifting to Chepstow ahead of the event’s running in 1949.